Trapped state at a dislocation in a weak magnetomechanical topological insulator: Experimental results

-We have presented an experimental demonstration of the anisotropic edge modes of a WTI, as well as a trapped mode at the core of a dislocation defect.
 We note that the magneto-mechanical implementation shown here is inherently disordered, e.g. resonators frequencies can only be matched within $\pm$0.1 Hz, which is significant compared to $\approx 2.5$ Hz bandgap.
 The cubic dependence of magneto-mechanical coupling makes the array very sensitive to variations in inter-resonator distance, and susceptible to next-nearest neighbor coupling.
 In spite of this, we observe that the governing topological characteristics for WTIs still hold.
-Our work demonstrates the capability of WTIs to generate both 1D and 0D topological bound states from the same 2D bulk system, and illustrates the remarkable implications of a topological index theorem.